 Signs of Oxycodone Abuse

-Long-term oxycodone abuse can cause irreversible damage and overdose fatality.
+Long-term oxycodone addiction can cause irreversible damage and overdose fatality.
 There are indicators that an individual may be abusing this opioid.
 These signs include:

 Oxycodone Addiction Treatment